Kshy0/CaMa-Flood-GPU/README.md

   ### 2. Generate parameters

   For `glb_15min` maps, the `cmf_v420_pkg` contains the estimated river channel parameters.
 So no additional work is required to run this GPU program.
 If you want to use a higher resolution map, please refer to the instructions in the original Fortran repository.
-You need to compile the Fortran code and [generate river channel parameters](https://github.com/global-hydrodynamics/CaMa-Flood_v4/blob/master/map/src/src_param/s01-channel_params.sh) , such as `rivhgt.bin`, `rivwth_gwdlr.bin`, and `bifprm.txt`.
+You need to compile the Fortran code and [generate river channel parameters](https://github.com/global-hydrodynamics/CaMa-Flood_v4/blob/master/map/src/src_param/s01-channel_params.sh) , such as `rivhgt.bin`, `rivwth_gwdlr.bin`.

   ```shell
   cd /path/to/CaMa-Flood-GPU